EzazAsif/Movie-Theatre-management-system/README.md

 # Movie-Theatre-management-system
-This is a project I did in my 2nd semister
+This is a project I did in my 2nd semister using Java

 Overview
 The Movie Ticket Booking System is a Java application that allows users to book tickets for movies.
 It provides functionalities for both customers and managers to manage movies, seats, and bookings.